mudar-hussain/SuperStore_Report/README.md

 ## SuperStore Report

-My first report created is a 2016 - 2019 Sales & Budget Report for the company SuperShop Store, a sample relational database with tables containing information such as Sales, Customers, Budget, Territories, Products, and a Calendar for the years 2016 - 2019.
+My first report created is a 2016 - 2019 Sales & Budget Report for the SuperShop Store, a sample relational database with tables containing information such as Sales, Customers, Budget, Territories, Products, and a Calendar for the years 2016 - 2019.

 ## Data Cleaning